 Interests outside of yoga?
 Love to enjoy activities in both of mountain side and sea side, reading, swimming, musicals, playing the piano

 Special talent?
 I think I am good at schedule memorization

 Hunter or gatherer?
-Basically plant-based person (but sometimes mixed)
+Basically plant-based person (but sometimes hunter)